9. SELF PUBLISHED BOOKS

 When I had accumulated a few manuscripts, I found that academic publishers would not even look at the work of a non-academic, according to long established convention.
-Yet ironically I was considered much too academic by commercial publishers; they did not want works with annotations, and one manuscript was just too long for budget calculations.
-No publisher ever saw any of my manuscripts; their decisions were made solely according to format criteria.
+Ironically, I was considered much too academic by commercial publishers; they did not want works with annotations.
+One manuscript was just too long for budget calculations.
+No publisher ever saw any of my manuscripts; their decisions were made solely according to format criteria I described.
 New authors were viewed as a hazard if they lacked commercial attractions.
-I was not impressed by the stereotyped replies, and never again contacted publishers (except for a liaison with Philosophical Press in the 1990s).
+I was not impressed by the stereotyped replies, and did not again contact publishers for many years (except for a liaison with Philosophical Press in the 1990s).

 My realistic recourse was to self-publish and hope to survive against the severe and prohibiting competition.
 That was why my second and third books were relatively short and easily readable; I retrieved these from a stockpile of earlier (pre-CUL) manuscripts and added notes.
 I did not have the means to advertise, and relied upon the core support from academic library buyers (via library suppliers), who had more knowledge of books than the commercial retail bookshops.
-There was also assistance from certain overseas book distributors, though the cut price terms common in those channels entailed a very small return.
+There was also assistance from certain overseas book distributors.
+However, the cut price terms common in those channels entailed a very small return.
 So I still ran at a loss, and could never have survived without a generous private loan, at a critical juncture that was later surmounted.
-Support from some independent booksellers was fairly strong, as distinct from the retail chains that developed over the years, and which gave priority to the publishing giants.
+Support from some independent booksellers was fairly strong, as distinct from the retail chains that developed over the years, giving priority to the publishing giants.

-The principles which run the retail book trade in Britain are as ruthlessly commercial as any other branch of contemporary “progress.”
+The principles governing the retail book trade in Britain are as ruthlessly commercial as any other branch of contemporary “progress.”
 See further Publishing Retrospect.
 Surviving independent booksellers in Britain have been complaining at the increasing monopoly of retail chains.
 Despite the size of some chainstores, many books are only available to customer order, including very numerous academic books of note.
 The books on the shelves are too frequently discrepant with educational priorities.
 In so many respects, the retail book trade supplies an undiscriminating demand encouraged by purely commercial influences.